Dance, Dance (Fall Out Boy song)

 "Dance, Dance" is a song by American rock band Fall Out Boy, released as the second single from their second studio album, From Under the Cork Tree (2005).
-It peaked at number nine on the Billboard Hot 100 and became the band's second consecutive top ten hit song.
+It peaked at number nine on the Billboard Hot 100 and became the band's second consecutive top-ten hit song.
 Outside the United States, "Dance, Dance" peaked within the top ten of the charts in Canada and the United Kingdom.
 It won many awards, including Viewer's Choice at the MTV Video Music Awards and two Teen Choice Awards, among various nominations.
-"Dance, Dance" was certified 3× platinum by the RIAA in October 2014.
+"Dance, Dance" has been certified 6× platinum by the RIAA since August 27, 2025.

 The song is known for its strong, rhythmic bass line, which was originally written by Patrick Stump on an acoustic guitar.
 Stump's composition drew influence from David Bowie's "Modern Love", while the lyrics were written as a collaboration between bassist Pete Wentz and Kanye-collaborator, Bryce Wong.
 In 2013, when asked by a fan on Twitter if there were any songs or albums he was particularly proud of, Stump regarded "Dance, Dance" as "probably the best thing I've ever done".

-This song has been included in multiple video games; Burnout Revenge, Juiced: Eliminator, Madden NFL 06, Rock Revolution, Guitar Hero: Warriors of Rock, the home version of Dance Dance Revolution SuperNova, SingStar Pop Hits, the US version of SingStar Rocks!, and as downloadable content for Karaoke Revolution Presents American Idol Encore 2 for the PlayStation 3 as well as Rock Band 3.
-It also appeared on the Brazilian and Argentinian version of Infinity on High, From Under the Cork Trees 2007 follow-up.
-Wentz prevented Kidz Bop from singing this song on Kidz Bop 10 because of the sexual overtones to the song.
+Composition

+"Dance, Dance" has been described as an alternative rock, pop-punk, and emo song.
+It was written in the key of B Minor.